mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/white-label.md

 Copy the full `release` directory under `assets/override/release` and then replace each image with the same name.
 Make sure you replace all the icon images for the platform you are building the app - the same applies to the splash screen.

 The splash screen's background color is white by default and the image is centered.
 If you need to change the color or the layout to improve the experience of your new splash screen make sure that you also override the file `launch_screen.xml` for Android and `LaunchScreen.storyboard` for iOS.
-Both can be found under`assets/base/release/splash_screen/\<platform>`.
+Both can be found under `assets/base/release/splash_screen/\<platform>`.

 Splash screen and launch icons assets are replaced at build time when the environment variable `REPLACE_ASSETS` is set to true (default is false).

-{{<note "Note">}}
+---
+**Note:**

-Make sure the images have the same height, width and DPI as the images that you are overriding.
+Make sure the images have the same height, width, and DPI as the images that you are overriding.

-{{</note>}}
+---

 ### Configuration

-The config.json file handles custom configuration for the app for settings that cannot be controlled by the Mattermost server.
+The `config.json` file handles custom configuration for the app for settings that cannot be controlled by the Mattermost server.
 Like with localization strings, create a `config.json` file under `assets/override` and just include the keys and values that you wish to change that are present in `assets/base/config.json`.

 For example, if you want the app to automatically provide a server URL and skip the screen to input it, you would add the following to `assets/override/config.json`:

 ```json
 {
   "DefaultServerUrl": "http://192.168.0.13:8065",
   "AutoSelectServerUrl": true
 }
 ```
-{{<note "Note">}}
+---
+**Note:**

 The above key/value pairs are taken from the original `config.json` file.
 Since we don’t need to change anything else, we only included these two settings.

-{{</note>}}
+---